Bladder cancer

 Bladder cancer is usually diagnosed by looking into the bladder with a camera, a procedure know as a cystoscopy.

-If a cancer is found, a biopsy can be taken to be looked at under a microscope to determine the type of cancer and how aggressive it is.
+If a cancer is found, a biopsy can be taken to be looked at under a microscope.
+This will determine the type of cancer and how aggressive it is.

 Urine tests and scans are also used in the diagnosis of bladder cancer.